AWegnerGitHub/awegnergithub.github.io-content/2024_01_03_python_modify_list_while_iterating.md

     End of iteration as list has no more elements

 Looking at this, it's a little clearer what's going on.
-Let's go through there one iteration at a time.
+Let's go through these one iteration at a time.

 - On the first iteration, the value of `Index 0` is `0`, so it's deleted. _And the problem starts now_.
 - On the next iteration, the value of `Index 1` is `2` (**not 9**).
 In the previous iteration, `Index 0` was deleted, which means everything has moved up one index.
 The value of `9` was never checked.
 Instead, we look at a value of `2`.
 It's less than our threshold so it's also deleted.
 - On the third iteration, the value of `Index 2` is `5`.
 Again, we've skipped a value (`1`) and it's never even checked.
 This iteration doesn't result in a deletion because `5` is not less than `5`.
-- On the forth iteration, the value of `Index 3` is `1`.
+- On the fourth iteration, the value of `Index 3` is `1`.
 This is deleted as expected.
 - On the fifth iteration, the value of `Index 4` is `4`.
 We've skipped another value (`10`) and this iteration's value is less than our threshold so it's deleted.
 - There is no further iteration, because the last one has made the final value the last index, so the final value is never checked.